mira97ali/alx-low_level_programming/0x00-hello_world/README.md

 Created the file 2-assembler

-Wrote a script that generates the assembly code of a C code and save it in an output file.
+Wrote a script that generates the assembly code of a C code and save it in an output file

+3. Name

+Created the file 3-name

+Wrote a script that compiles a C file and creates an executable named cisfun